 That's our duty today.
 To remember Him.
 To remember His sacrifice.
 Partake in your own Lord's Supper at home.
 Do it in remembrance of Him.

 And then, serve in every way you can.
+Serve in your local church body.
 Serve remotely and virtually.
-When we can get together, serve physically.
 Put that remembrance into action.
-Follow his new commandment, from which we get Maundy.
+Follow his new commandment, from which we get the word "maundy" (mandatum).

 Make the day count.
 In remembrance of Him.